mani5100/Generative-AI/README.md

 A curated collection of **hands‑on notebooks and mini‑projects** that demonstrate how to build production‑ready Large Language‑Model (LLM) applications with the [LangChain](https://langchain.com/) framework.

-> **Why this repo?** I created these tutorials while deep‑diving into LangChain so that recruiters and future teammates can review the breadth of concepts I have mastered—and the quality standards I follow when shipping code.
+> **Why this repo?** I created these tutorials while deep‑diving into LangChain so that recruiters and future teammates can review the breadth of concepts I am mastering—and the quality standards I follow when writing code.

 ---